mhalbrook/truly-infrastructure/readme.md

 #### Deploying the Service
 This module will deploy the resources required to build and run the service on ECS Fargate.
-An A DNS Record will be provisioned and pointed at an ALB, which will load balance the ECS Fargate Service that runs the containerized application.
+A DNS Record will be provisioned and pointed at the ALB, which will load balance the ECS Fargate Service that runs the containerized application.
 Additionally, An AWS CodeBuild Project and Elastic Container Registry Repository will be provisioned to allow us to build and store the Docker Image.

 To provision the service:
 1. Navigate to the *service/truly* directory in your terminal.